Interpretable Self-Supervised Learning via Representer Landmarks and Nystr\"om Approximation: Downstream Classification Accuracy

 \subsection{Data Pre-processing and Augmentation}

 For all datasets, we ensure proper feature normalization.
 In tabular datasets, categorical columns are encoded numerically, while numerical features are standardized.
 To enhance generalization, we apply data augmentation by adding Gaussian noise and randomly dropping features.
+In some cases we use the tabular augmentation pipeline in \citet{BahriJTM22}, which showed small improvements in a few cases.

-For CIFAR-10 we normalize using dataset's mean and standard variation.
-For augmentation we use the following data augmentation pipeline implemented with \texttt{torchvision.transforms}:
+For CIFAR-10 and ImageNet we normalize using dataset's mean and standard variation.
+For augmentation we follow the asymmetric augmentation pipeline implemented in solo-learn library \citet{JMLR:v23:21-1155}.